bytecodealliance/rfcs/accepted/lower-component.md

 a temporary polyfill for use in a given runtime until a native implementation is complete.

+Another strategy would be to _not_ provide a `lower-component` tool and instead make `host-wit-bindgen` and its runtime library entirely responsible for implementing the component model in terms of the `Host C API for Embedder Bindings` described above.
+In that scenario, the `host-wit-bindgen`-generated code would expect a component as input rather than a lowered module, generating fused adapters, type checks, marshalling guest<->guest calls, etc.  The main advantage of this approach is that it avoids the additional guest memory needed by the `lower-component`-generated module for use by the component runtime (to manage resource tables, etc.).
+It also side-steps the question of how to deal with multiply-instantiated modules, since there's no lowering needed until runtime.
+The main disadvantage is that it increases the amount of host code needed and thus the size of the TCB, although that could be mitigated by ensuring the generated code and runtime library use a memory- and type-safe language, e.g. Rust with no `unsafe` code.

 ## Prior art

 There are already a few projects which polyfill the component model: